vinsol/nectarcommerce/_posts/2016-04-07-extension-approach-2.md

 ## Dependencies and Code loading ##

 __Extensions Manager & Nectar__ : Extension Manager does not depend upon Nectar directly(it may be a transitive dependency via the extensions) neither does Nectar depend upon Extension Manager.
 Nectar searches for modules in the umbrella via ```Code.ensure_loaded``` to find if extensions exist.
-While it's not ideal and as explicit as want it to be, it is a pragmatic solution for what it allows us to achieve which is basically a form of mutual dependency.
+While it's not ideal and as explicit as we want it to be, it is a pragmatic solution for what it allows us to achieve which is basically a form of mutual dependency.

 __Extensions & Nectar__: Extensions should depend upon nectar.
 Again this may seem counterintuitive since Nectar will be enhanced via extensions, but ultimately we will need the Nectar dependency for running tests, pattern matching on Nectar structs and models and for building exrm releases(more on this later).
 After we are done we can always recompile nectar to use the extensions.